muhammadismailkhan0009/computer-science-dictionary/computer-science/computer-science-terms.md

 ## Word: Unit Testing
 ### Decription:
 Unit testing is TDD approach in which single methods/units of code are tested to see if they work, and are providing desired results.
 For example, Let's say your calculator application contains methods such as addition, and multiplication.
 Here, addition, is independent methods, while multiplication depends upon additoin.
-You may unit test additon by calling method on two random numbers to check if it is giving correct results.
+You may unit test addition by calling method on two random numbers to check if it is giving correct results.
 Once addition passes your tests, you can then use addition method to write multiplication logic without worrying about whether addition method will give wrong results.
 This way, if some error occurs, you can be sure that the error is not in addition method.
 #### search keywords, unit test, tests, test, unit testing